rayxsong/research/content/Vera/Vera Weekly Update 4.md

-To solve negation problems in commonsense,
+To solve negation problems in commonsense, here some initial ideas:
 - Augment Training Data, Exposure to negation does not solve the problem
 - Incorporate features that specifically capture negation, such as the presence of negation words (e.g., "not," "never," "no") or the syntactic structure indicating negation.
 - Introduce adversarial examples during training where negated statements are flipped to positive ones and vice versa.
 This can help the model learn to differentiate between negated and non-negated statements more effectively.

+I asked Yejin for some suggestions.
+She explained the complexity of the problem and recommend a paper by Liwei, [I am not Mad](https://aclanthology.org/2021.naacl-main.346.pdf).
+I think I will spend more time on reading some related literature.

 ```yml
 #environment.yml